Hwang Sun-hong

-Hwang Sun-hong (born 14 July 1968) is a South Korean former football player and current head coach of the South Korea national under-23 football team.
-He was the most notable South Korean striker in the 1990s and early 2000s.
+Hwang Sun-hong (born 14 July 1968) is a South Korean former football player and current manager of the South Korea national under-23 football team and manager of Daejeon Hana Citizen.
+His playing career included spells abroad at clubs in Germany and Japan, as well as 14 years representing the South Korea national football team, earning his first cap while still playing at college level.

 Club career

 After graduating from Konkuk University, Hwang decided not to enter the K League and left for Germany to begin his professional career.
 During a season, he played for the reserve team of Bayer Leverkusen, scoring 16 goals in the Oberliga Nordrhein, Germany's third division at the time.

 Next season, Hwang joined 2.
 Bundesliga side Wuppertaler SV, but he appeared only nine games due to a cruciate ligament injury.

 Hwang joined POSCO Atoms (currently Pohang Steelers) after returning to South Korea in June 1993.
 He won two Asian Club Championships with Pohang, although he failed to win the K League title.
 He also scored in eight consecutive matches in 1995, setting a record in the K League.

 Hwang spent much of his career in the J1 League and enjoyed his most prolific season with Cerezo Osaka.
 In the 1999 J1 League, he scored 24 goals during 25 appearances, becoming the top goalscorer.
 He is the first South Korean footballer to become the top scorer in a foreign league.
 He was also nominated for the Asian Footballer of the Year award in that year.
 In late 2003, having finally retired, Hwang has now turned his attention to coaching.